MicroStrategy/embedding-sdk-docs/docs/add-functionality/panel-stacks.md

 ##### Error message

-You couldn’t switch a panel when the dossier is busy for loading data.
+You couldn’t switch a panel when the dashboard is busy for loading data.
 Please wait for a while...

 #### Error case: REST API error